 - Competence: Having mastery over tasks and skills

-- Relatedness: Having a sense of belonging and connectedness to others.
+- Relatedness: Having a sense of belonging and connectedness to others

-When you choose to set a goal, be mindful if you’re setting a conservative or an ambitious goal.
+When you choose to set a goal, be mindful of whether you’re setting conservative or ambitious goals.
 If you want big results, set an ambitious goal.
 If you want to feel happier when you achieve your goal, set a goal that is an intrinsic goal that satisfies our autonomy, competence, and relatedness.

 Goals can be a scary thing to set and then to declare, but when you choose a goal that is ambitious and likely to provide happiness, dreaming big and achieving your goal will be worthwhile.

 - 3 Essential Steps To Set And Achieve Big Goals

 - How To Celebrate Small Wins To Achieve Big Goals

 - How to Set Ambitious Career Goals (With Examples)